MontiCore/montiarc/docs/Usage/Errors/index.md

 ##### Description
 Occurs when a model contains a feedback loop without any form of delay, causing signals to propagate instantaneously in a cycle.
 This leads to undefined or nondeterministic behavior because there is no defined ordering for updates.
+Read more about causality and feedback loops [here](../../Reference/Component/Connectors.md#feedback).

 ##### Example